The following data demonstrates the considerable and on-going improvement of the genetics of our sheep flock.

 The graph to the right shows the performance of Dunblane wethers in local wether trials compared to the average of all other sheep in the trial, when assessed on a Clean Wool Cut per DSE basis (Fuel Efficiency).

-How does one decide what is the right frame (body) size for a high profit wool sheep system, certainly it is not a simple case of bigger sheep are better.
+How does one decide what is the right frame (body) size for a high profit wool sheep system?
+Certainly it is not a simple case of bigger sheep are better.
 Sheep are simply the conduit for converting grass into wool.
 Therefore the efficiency of the converting system (the sheep), is critical to business profitability.
 Consider a 70kg wether producing a 5.5kg fleece compared to a 45kg wether producing a 4.5kg fleece.
 One animal is using a lot more grass to produce a kg of wool than the other.
-Since grass is a major limiting input in our pastoral systems, profitable wool production systems want sheep that are efficient convertors of grass into wool.
+Since grass is a major limiting input in our pastoral systems, profitable wool production systems desire sheep that are efficient convertors of grass into wool.